Jack-A-Cooper/PyImg/README.md

 - **Format Conversion**: Convert images between popular formats: PNG, JPG, BMP, TGA, and PDF.
 (Implemented)
 - **Batch Processing**: Process multiple images at once, with progress tracking via a progress bar.
 Configure settings for single file, batch, or directory processing configurations.
 (Implemented)
 - **Preview Thumbnails**: View thumbnails of the selected images after processing.
 See at a glance what files you have processed.
 (Implemented - WIP)
-- **Customizable Save Directory**: Choose a custom directory where processed images will be saved. whenever you wish, configure where you wish to save your processsed images.
+- **Customizable Save Directory**: Choose the directory where processed images will be saved.
+Whenever necessary, configure where you wish to save your processsed images.
 (Implemented)

 ## Prerequisites
 Before running PyImgScale, ensure you have the following installed: